aabbtree77/esp32-vpn/README.md

 - Nebula, NetBird, Netmaker, Tailscale, headscale, innernet, ZeroTier, tinc, [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [Hamachi](https://news.ycombinator.com/item?id=29479503)...
 A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly, but not always.
 Quite a few services with free plans, but how long will they stay that way?
 Outside the service mode there is always a need for a static IP here.

+- [NetFoundry](https://netfoundry.io/edge-and-iot-zero-trust-networking/) cloud.
+"The SaaS is free forever for up to 10 endpoints, so you can get started immediately with the SaaS or open source."
+It positions itself as a [more secure Tailscale](https://netfoundry.io/networking-alternative-compare-tailscale-netfoundry/), which is even further away from a raw connectivity problem.
+Too much to figure out what is what and run something simple, [at first glance](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/).

 - ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
 So called "reverse proxy tools" to expose a machine behind a NAT when you already have a VPS with a static IP.
 Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911). ngrok's free plan is fairly limited to testing as the public urls disappear/change when one restarts the self-hosting machine.

 - The show must go [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling) and [on](https://changelog.complete.org/archives/10231-recovering-our-lost-free-will-online-tools-and-techniques-that-are-available-now)... with some phishing attacks to consider: [1](https://news.drweb.com/show/?i=14451), [2](https://www.reddit.com/r/crowdstrike/comments/tjh602/query_hunt_for_reverse_proxy_tunnel_tools/), [3](https://thestack.technology/ransomware-attack-bitlocker/), [4](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/ipfs-the-new-hotbed-of-phishing/)...